 And that’s it.
 Those are my experiences of audio description in London so far.
 They’ve been brilliant, and I’ll definitely be doing more of them.
-Audio description really enhanced the experience in each case, which helpsed me to enjoy and appreciate it more.
-Even though I can see fairly well, there are still various details that I miss, so it’s great to know about them in time with everybody else, rather than figuring them out later.
-It’s nice to be there in the moment and enjoy it properly.
+Audio description really enhanced the experience in each case, which helped me to enjoy and appreciate it more.
+Even though I can see fairly well, there are still various details that I miss, so it’s great that I can still be aware of them.
+It’s nice to be there in the moment and enjoy things properly just like everyone lese.

 In particular, the next theatre show I’ve got booked is Harry Potter And The Cursed Child.
 It’s a two-part play, and I’m seeing both parts on the same day.
 Mum’s paid for that as my birthday present for this month.
 And there plenty of other things that I want to go and see, including musicals and more museums.
 It’s tempting to book everything!